DevinR528/cargo-sort/README.md

     - Checks every crate in the workspace based on flags.
 Only one root may be given.
  * **-o or --order**
     - Specify an ordering of tables.
 All nested tables will be sorted and appear after the specified table.
 Any unspecified table will be after specified.
+ * **-i or --ignore**
+    - Specify workspace members to ignore during check or format.
+The ignored workspace members will be skipped and kept as is.
+Only works in combination with `-w`.

 ### Config